chainstacklabs/chainbench/docs/PROFILE.md

     pass
 ```

-We inherit `EVMBenchUser` because it contains methods for benchmarking an EVM-based blockchain.
+We inherit `EvmUser` because it contains methods for benchmarking an EVM-based blockchain.

 ### Step 2: Configure wait time
-`EVMBenchUser` is a subclass of `FastHttpUser` from the [Locust](https://docs.locust.io/en/stable/) library.
+`EvmUser` is a subclass of `FastHttpUser` from the [Locust](https://docs.locust.io/en/stable/) library.
 So defining wait time is straightforward.
 Here we use `constant_pacing` to set a dynamic wait time between requests.
 The wait time is calculated as `n - response_time` where `n` is the value passed to `constant_pacing`.
 If response time is greater than `n`, then the wait time is set to 0, and the next request is sent immediately once the previous one is finished.